Experiential Learning and Field Trips at Silverwood

 An essential component of the Silverwood learning philosophy is that learning through experience must be part of a balanced curriculum.
 Children at Silverwood learn in great part by experiencing any specific subject through dynamic, student-centered, age- appropriate activities.

-Primary (kindergarten, first, and second grades) activities are mainly on campus and include gardening, hands-on-math, cooking projects, environmental science, young author presentations, ceramics, chorus, and drama.
+Primary (kindergarten and first grade) activities are mainly on campus and include gardening, hands-on-math, cooking projects, environmental science, young author presentations, ceramics, chorus, and drama.
 Their off campus activities include visiting local farms, and attending community theaters.

-Experiential learning in the Intermediate program (third and fourth grades) includes
+Experiential learning in the Intermediate program (second and third grades) includes

 opportunities to dramatically re-enact history, learn geometry and engineering by building forts, or map the school property to learn measurement and geography.
 Students also travel to local theatre productions and art and history museums.

-In the spring, Intermediate students spend four days and nights at Islandwood, an environmental education camp on Bainbridge Island where they learn sound environmental practices, participate in hands-on science work in nature, and work together to build the leadership and teamwork skills.
+In the spring, 3rd grade students spend four days and nights at Islandwood, an environmental education camp on Bainbridge Island, where they learn sound environmental practices, participate in hands-on science work in nature, and work together to build the leadership and teamwork skills.

-In the fall, the Silverwood fifth and sixth grades travel to NatureBridge in Olympic National Park and Mt.
-Rainier Institute alternating years for a five day/four night camping excursion.
-This trip provides biology and natural science learning in the unique environment afforded by the Olympic Cascades forests and mountains, team building, challenging physical activities, and personal growth.
+In the fall, Senior students (fourth, fifth, and sixth grades) travel to either NatureBridge in Olympic National Park or Mt.
+Rainier Institute (alternating years) for a five day/four night camping excursion.
+This trip provides biology and natural science learning in the unique environment afforded by the Olympic Cascades’ forests and mountains, team building, challenging physical activities, and personal growth.